vikahlv/Bias/README.md

 2. Perform regression
 3. Store the estimate
 4. Repeat 100 times and average
-5. Modify input parameters (right now as args on line 24 and 51)
+5. Modify input parameters

-Here is a small simulation I wrote:
+The general simulation runs as follows:

 ```
 	version 15.1